Sanf1r/String_lib_c.h/README.md

 ## String_lib_c.h

 Made on May 25 2022 as my first project in School 21 :)

+Tested on MacOS Big Sur 11.6.6.

 This project is custom implementation of the string.h library in C programming language with some additions (own implementation of sprintf function).
 The string.h library is the main C library for string processing.
 ### string.h Types